zfireear/gitpractice/README.md

 ### if branch existed, switch to a branch in your local repo
 git checkout feature/BCE-XXX or bugfix/BCE-XXX

 ### 4.test your feature or bugfix, if work well, push to remote
 git push origin feature/BCE-XXX or bugfix/BCE-XXX
 ### if the upstream branch is not already created,run the command with the “-u” option

+#### (optional) if you failed to push, run the follow command
+git push --set-upstream origin feature/BCE-XXX

 ### 5.checkout to BCE/staging if the feature/bugfix is completed within the regression test
 git checkout BCE/staging